blurk/threejs-journey/README.md

 # Lesson 10

+- Textures, as you probably know, are images that will cover the surface of your geometries.
+Many types of textures can have different effects on the appearance of your geometry.
+It's not just about the color.

 - PBR:
   - Physically Based Rendering
   - It regroups many techniques that tend to follow real-life directions to get realistic results.